renbud/AspNetCoreDockerSample/ReadMe.txt

 .
 Select template for new project (ASPNET Core Web Application)
          -> Choose .Net Core 3.0
 		 -> Choose React.js

-(I found that Node.js stays running, holding locks, even after I have stopped debugging and existed Visual Studio You can see it in Task Manager & Resmon)

 # Docker